-KX523 Safety Procedures
+KD Dozer Blade Safety Procedures

-- This snow blower is capable of amputating hands and feet and also of throwing objects.
-Failure to observe the following safety instructions could result in serious injury. - Always block up the snow blower securely when adjusting the skid shoes. - The snow blower housing is open in the front due to its functionality, thus exposing the auger.
-When operating, extreme care should be used when approaching a stationary object such as a tree or a pole. - Keep your hands and feet away from rotating parts.
-Keep clear of the discharge opening at all times. - Never direct the snow blower discharge chute in the direction of people, buildings, animals, vehicles, or other objects of value.
-Debris can be thrown from the chute causing damage, serious injury, or death. - Never operate the snow blower when people are in the area.
-Frozen snow, ice, gravel, and other objects can be thrown at lethal velocity. - Operators should be familiar with the area they are clearing and make preparations ahead of time.
+- Always block up the blade securely when adjusting the skid shoes. - Operators should be familiar with the area they are clearing and make preparations ahead of time.
 Place guide stakes appropriately and remove stones, markers, or other debris that may be hidden after a snowfall.
 Curbs, offsets, steps, man hole covers, broken or raised pavement, etc. should be noted.
-Operators should map areas to be cleared before the winter season so they can review potential hazards prior to clearing snow in the area. - If an area is to be cleared that is unfamiliar to the operator, travel slowly and use EXTREME CAUTION.
-Inquire of anyone who might know of potential hazards. - Discharge snow with the wind direction as much as possible.
-Discharging into the wind reduces blowing distance and visibility. - The operator should never proceed if visibility is poor.
-If the tractor is equipped with a cab, the windshield must be kept clean. - Use caution when operating around objects that can obstruct your vision. - Never travel at speeds that would cause injury to the operator or damage to the machine if the machine were to be stopped suddenly by an unseen, immovable object. - Never operate at high transport speeds on slippery surfaces. - No one other than the operator should ever attempt to clear the discharge opening in the event of a blockage.
-Lower the snow blower to the ground, set the power unit's parking brake, shut off the power unit's engine, and remove the ignition key before any attempt is made to clear the blockage. - Hand contact with the rotating fan inside the discharge chute is the most common cause of injury associated with snow blowers.
-Never use your hand to clean out the discharge chute.
-Use the provided chute cleaning tool to clear blockages. - If the chute guard has been opened to clear a blockage, it must be closed and fastened before resuming operation. - Do not operate the equipment without wearing adequate winter garments.
-Avoid loose fitting clothing that can get caught in moving parts.
-Wear footwear that will improve footing on slippery surfaces. - Shut off the power unit's PTO when not blowing snow. - Always shut off the power unit's PTO and engage the parking brake before dismounting to change the angle of the discharge chute deflector. - The attachment hydraulic system may contain stored energy.
+Operators should map areas to be cleared before the winter season so they can review potential hazards prior to clearing snow in the area. - If an area is to be cleared that is unfamiliar to the operator, travel slowly and use extreme caution.
+Inquire of anyone who might know of potential hazards. - Never travel at speeds that would cause injury to the operator or damage to the machine if the machine were to be stopped suddenly by an unseen, immovable object. - Always operate the blade with the safety trip mechanism in the unlocked position, unless digging in dirt at very low speeds. - Ensure there are no objects between the blade and the power unit.
+When the blade is angled, objects may be crushed between the blade and the power unit. - The operator should never proceed if visibility is poor.
+If the power unit is equipped with a cab, the wind-shield must be kept clean. - The attachment hydraulic system may contain stored energy.
 Before performing maintenance or repairs on the hydraulic system, the attachment's auxiliary hydraulic hoses must be disconnected from the power unit.
-Lower the attachment to the ground, shut off power unit engine, move the secondary SDLA lever left and right to relieve auxiliary hydraulic pressure, and disconnect the auxiliary hydraulic quick couplers.
+Lower the attachment to the ground, shut off power unit engine, move the secondary SDLA lever to the left and right to relieve auxiliary hydraulic pressure, and disconnect the auxiliary hydraulic quick couplers.